Drivinger/DEMon-Pi/src/README.md

 ## Running Demon

-Demon can be run in experimental environments by using for example containers or a Raspberry Pi's.
+Demon can be run in experimental environments by using for example containers or Raspberry Pi's.

 ### Docker Container